-If you want faster target acquisition, more effective low light shooting, and more accurate shots at distance, you need a red dot sight for your pistol.
-As reflex sights have grown in popularity, manufacturers have embraced the concept and flooded the market with tons of options for modern shooters.
-With so many options, you would think finding the best pistol red dot optic would be a piece of cake.
+If you want faster target acquisition, more effective low light shooting, and increased accuracy at distance, you need a red dot sight for your pistol.
+As reflex sights have grown in popularity, manufacturers have embraced the concept and flooded the market with tons of options.
+With so many models, finding the best pistol red dot sight should be a piece of cake.

 The profusion of options is good news for shooters looking to top their CCW, home defense or duty pistol with a quality reflex sight.
-However, separating the wheat from the chaff can seem nearly impossible.
+However, separating the wheat from the chaff can be a little more difficult.
 The big question is: Which optics are worth the money?

-We’re here to help you understand what makes red dots stand out from the crowd and show you what we think are the best models on the market.
+We’re here to help you understand what makes red dots stand out from the crowd.
+We’ll also show you what we think are the best models on the market.

 If you don't have time for the details, check out the list below for the best rated pistol red dot sights:

 Table of Contents

 - What is a Red Dot Sight?